Top Benefits of Building Commissioning in 2019

 FEWER DEFICIENCIES AT SUBSTANTIAL COMPLETION

-Once construction is underway and systems are being installed, part of the commissioning process involves periodic inspections of partially completed work.
+Once construction is underway and systems are being installed, part of the Cx process involves periodic inspections of partially completed work.

 These documented inspections help a) document progress and conditions along the timeline of the project, so that records can be referenced later if needed, and b) identify potential deficiencies as early as possible so that they can be addressed immediately, as opposed to later in the project when they would have more significant cost and schedule implications.